You told yourself that this was your year. You were going to take your brand to the next level, growing your audience and authority like never before.

 How to See Content Marketing Results (and Tell If Your Efforts Are Paying Off!)

 At its very best, content marketing is the most powerful tool in your content hacking arsenal.
 But like with any powerful tool, there’s a learning curve.
-(That’s why taking a course can save you much time and many migraines.
-I have three that will teach you everything you need to know.)
+(That’s why taking a course can save you much time and many migraines.)

 Without further ado, you’ll get the absolute most out of the powerhouse that is content marketing when you…

 And when I say prize, I mean people – specifically, the people you want to turn into raving fans and customers.
 Without them, your brand isn’t going to grow.

 Nothing – no metric, piece of content, snazzy email campaign – is more important than them.
 Without them, your brand is nothing, so treat them like the treasure they are.

 Fortunately, content marketing can help!

 One of content marketing’s biggest strengths (and part of the reason behind why it’s so effective) is that it forces you to take a more customer-centric approach to your operations and content.
 That’s because content marketing assumes that people are already looking for your thoughts and expertise.

 It helps you better deliver that to them.
 In the process, it also improves the customer experience and their relationship with your brand by proving that you’re a trustworthy, authoritative source of knowledge.